damienfa/es6-webpack-boilerplate/README.md

 `npm start`
 and start to code in the `src` folder.

-The webpack-config included has an `onBuild' event that re-execute the compiled code with `node ./dist/index.js` (or you can replace it by launching a test library).
+The webpack config (which is included) has an `onBuild` event that re-execute the compiled code with `node ./dist/index.js` (or you can replace it by launching a test library or whatever).

-It includes ESLint with a basic conf.
+It also includes [ESLint](http://eslint.org "EsLint homepage") with a basic ES6 configuration.

 **Requirements :**
 - nodejs (v4.2.2 or >)